www. Trade Show Marketing Advice .org

-Most of the trade shows that I attended or exhibited at were pretty run of the mill.
+Most of the trade shows that I have attended or exhibited at have been pretty run of the mill.
 It seems like at just about every show I'd meet someone who would say "did you ever go to such-and-such trade show" or "did you ever hear about the oh-my-god-I-can't-believe-they-have-a-trade-show-for-that" trade show.
 It seems that there is a show for just about everything, and there are many a strange trade show out there.
-Anyway, the other day my son was asking me what I thought was the strangest trade show, and that got me to thinking.
+Anyway, the other day someone asked me what I thought was the strangest trade show, and that got me to thinking.
 Actually, my memory isn't that good so I went online to Google and did a little searching.
 I thought I could just type in "strange trade shows" and get a list of strange trade shows, but what I found is that it's not only hard to find strange trade shows, it's kind of hard to find trade shows in general.
 Here's what I mean:

 There are a couple of industry sites that allow you to look for trade shows based on the industry (very general), the organizer (who are they?), or the venue (I don't care where it is, I want to find a show about a specific product or service).
 I want to be able to say, "find me a trade show about iguanas" or "find me a trade show about accordions", but instead I'd have to sort through a list of trade shows in the animal(?) industry or the entertainment(?) industry.
 So I created a challenge for myself to see just how hard it is to find a strange trade show.
 My favorite musical instrument is the bagpipes (does that make me strange?), so I decided to find a trade show for bagpipes.